deathworlders/online/content/books/deathworlders/chapter-77-to-war.md

 Thank you for reading!

-*The Deathworlders* will continue in chapter 78: "Downfall"
+*The Deathworlders* will continue in chapter 78: "Fury"